Microsoft Customer Agreement

 So you may be wondering what Jennifer decided to do.
 How did this exercise affect her desire to switch to CSP?

-Considering all the above and the additional discount we negotiated with the LSP, Jennifer stayed with the Enterprise Agreement
+In 2022, after weighing all the factors and securing an additional discount we negotiated with the LSP, Jennifer stayed with the Enterprise Agreement.

 Would the outcome be the same for you?
 Not necessarily.
 Microsoft licensing has many variables and moving parts, and everyone's story is unique.

-But something has recently affected everyone's options, including yours, and that is the New Commerce Experience.
+But something has affected everyone's options in recent years, and that is Microsoft's strategic shift away from the Enterprise Agreement.

-We recommend you the following, as we do with each client of ours:
+We recommend the following, as we do with each client of ours:

 • Have a clear and realistic plan for your IT transformations for at least three years ahead,